The mission statement for FDA’s Center for Veterinary Medicine (CVM) reads, “Protecting Human and Animal Health.” To achieve this broad mission, CVM:

 - Conducts research that helps the center ensure the safety of animal drugs, food for animals, and food products made from animals; and

 - Helps make more animal drugs legally available for minor species, such as fish, hamsters, and parrots; and for minor (infrequent and limited) uses in a major species, such as cattle, turkeys, and dogs.

 What CVM Does Not Regulate (Common Misconceptions)

-- We do not regulate vaccines for animals.
+- CVM does not regulate vaccines for animals.
 Animal vaccines are regulated by the U.S. Department of Agriculture.

-- FDA regulates some flea and tick products for animals while the Environmental Protection Agency (EPA) regulates others.
-If a product is regulated by EPA, it will have an EPA Registration Number (sometimes written as “EPA Reg.
-No.”) on the label.
-If a product is regulated by FDA, it will typically have the statement “Approved by FDA” followed by a six-digit New Animal Drug Application (NADA) or Abbreviated New Animal Drug Application (ANADA) number on the label.
-Please see Safe Use of Flea and Tick Products in Pets.
+- CVM regulates some flea and tick products for animals as animal drugs while the Environmental Protection Agency (EPA) regulates others as pesticides.
+If a product is regulated by EPA, its label will list an EPA Registration Number (sometimes written as “EPA Reg.
+No.”).
+If a product is regulated by CVM, its label will typically have a six-digit New Animal Drug Application or Abbreviated New Animal Drug Application number and a statement indicating the drug is FDA-approved.
+(Note: this information is currently not required on the label for an animal drug, but it will be mandatory beginning September 30, 2023.)

 - Contact CVM

 - CVM Strategic Human Capital Plan Fiscal Years 2017-2021 (PDF - 1.6MB)

 - CVM Recruitment Plan 2016-2020 (PDF - 779KB)